eucalyptus/euca-demo/doc/install-hp-gol01-d8-manual.md

 considered insecure, and not used to protect hosts or sites accessible from the Internet.

 1. (ALL) Configure SSL to trust local Certificate Authority

+    You should save this certificate and import into the trusted certificate store of all workstations where you may access the management console, so that you do not get the unknown certificate authority warning.

     ```bash
     cat << EOF > /etc/pki/ca-trust/source/anchors/Helion_Eucalyptus_Development_Root_Certification_Authority.crt